-- · risks that our tenants will not pay rent or that we may be unable to renew leases or re-let space at favorable rents as leases expire; - risks that we may not be able to proceed with or obtain necessary approvals for any redevelopment or renovation project, and that any redevelopment or renovation project that we do pursue may not perform as anticipated; - risks normally associated with the real estate industry, including risks that occupancy levels at our properties and the amount of rent that we receive from our properties may be lower than expected, that new acquisitions and our development, construction and renovation projects may fail to perform as expected, that competition for acquisitions could result in increased prices for acquisitions, that we may have environmental risks at our properties, and, because real estate is illiquid, that we may not be able to sell properties when appropriate; - risks that our growth will be limited if we cannot obtain additional capital; - risks of financing, such as our ability to consummate additional financings or obtain replacement financing on terms which are acceptable to us, our ability to meet existing financial covenants and the limitations imposed on our operations by those covenants, and the possibility of increases in interest rates that would result in increased interest expense; and - risks related to our status as a real estate investment trust, commonly referred to as a REIT, for federal income tax purposes, such as the existence of complex tax regulations relating to our status as a REIT, the effect of future changes in REIT requirements as a result of new legislation, and the adverse consequences of the failure to qualify as a REIT.
+- risks that our tenants will not pay rent or that we may be unable to renew leases or re-let space at favorable rents as leases expire; - risks that we may not be able to proceed with or obtain necessary approvals for any redevelopment or renovation project, and that any redevelopment or renovation project that we do pursue may not perform as anticipated; - risks that the number of properties we acquire for our own account, and therefore the amount of capital we invest in acquisitions, may be impacted by our real estate joint venture partnership; - risks normally associated with the real estate industry, including risks that: - occupancy levels at our properties and the amount of rent that we receive from our properties may be lower than expected, - · completion of anticipated or ongoing property redevelopments or renovations may fail to perform as expected, - that new acquisitions may fail to perform as expected, - competition for acquisitions could result in increased prices for acquisitions, - · environmental issues may develop risks at our properties and result in unanticipated costs, and - because real estate is illiquid, that we may not be able to sell properties when appropriate; - risks that our growth will be limited if we cannot obtain additional capital; - risks of financing, such as our ability to consummate additional financings or obtain replacement financing on terms which are acceptable to us, our ability to meet existing financial covenants and the limitations imposed on our operations by those covenants,

+- and the possibility of increases in interest rates that would result in increased interest expense; and - risks related to our status as a real estate investment trust, commonly referred to as a REIT, for federal income tax purposes, such as the existence of complex tax regulations relating to our status as a REIT, the effect of future changes in REIT requirements as a result of new legislation, and the adverse consequences of the failure to qualify as a REIT.

 We identify forward-looking statements in this prospectus and other materials filed or to be filed by us with the Securities and Exchange Commission, or the Commission, and incorporated by reference into this prospectus by using words or phrases such as "anticipate," "believe," "estimate," "expect," "intend," "may be," "objective," "plan," "predict," "project" and "will be" and similar words or phrases, or the negatives thereof or other similar variations thereof or comparable terminology.
-Except as required by law, we make no promise to update any of the forward-looking statements as a result of new information, future events, or otherwise.
+Except as may be required by law, we make no promise to update any of the forward-looking statements as a result of new information, future events, or otherwise.